lassebomh/postgres-golang-backend/README.md

 ```
 The purpose of this format is to create an easy and extensible way of making REST APIs in Go.
 ## How to use
-1. Rename the `secret.yaml --example` to `secret.yaml`. **This contains confedential information such as the postgres user password** and other miscellaneous settings. **It is vital that this file is in your `.gitingore`** for obvious reasons.
+1. Rename the `secret.yaml --example` file to `secret.yaml`. **This file contains confedential information such as the postgres user password** and other miscellaneous settings. **It is vital that this file is in your `.gitingore`!**
 2. Locate *the route* inside `main.go`.
-This is where the you write the API.
+This is where you write your API.